ducksify/akamai-toolbox/README.md

 ## Disclaimer
-**WIP**
+**Work-in-progress**

-We are trying to address issues on the official Akamai CLI Docker image.
+We are trying to address various issues of the official Akamai CLI Docker image.
 Changes implemented here may/will be opinionated, and may not be a good fit for everybody.

 At this point in time, we don't commit on any stability / backward compatibility, so use it at your own risk.

-## Using image
+## Using our image
-Our image is based on Akamai CLI 1.1.5, and contains all modules listed in the *packages.json* file.
+Our image is based on Akamai CLI 1.1.5, and contains all the following modules, listed in the *packages.json* file :
+- adaptive-acceleration
+- appsec
+- auth
+- cps
+- edgeworkers
+- dns
+- firewall
+- image-manager
+- netstorage
+- property
+- property-manager
+- purge
+- visitor-prioritization

 ### Prerequisites
 You must use a personal access token with the appropriate scopes to install packages from Github Packages.
-Considering that your token is stored within ~/gh_token,
+Considering that your token is stored within ~/gh_token :

 ```
 $ docker login docker.pkg.github.com -u <username> --password-stdin < ~/gh_token